JanZaion/jan-zaion-web/src/mds/Chord-Spawner.md

 - Support of arabic and roman numerals
 - 24 built-in algorhythms for voicing development
 - Ability to save and load a preset setup as .json file

+### Requirements

+- Ableton Live Suite 10/11 (with Max 8 or higher)
+- MacOS or Windows
+- Installation size: 44.0 KB